jennifert/youtube-feed/README.md

 OAuth client secrets, API keys, access tokens, refresh tokens, and local databases must not be committed to the repository.

-Use `.env` for local secrets and `.env.example` to document the variables required by the application.
+Use `.env.local` for local secrets and `.env.example` to document the variables required by the application.

 ## License